Misterio77/nix-colors/README.md

 Our core functions do not require nixpkgs.
 Nix all the way down (at least until you get to nix-the-package-manager code) baby!

-All of these are exposed at `nix-colors.lib`.
+All of these are exposed at `nix-colors.lib-core`.

 ### `schemeFromYAML`